-TIP: Rafting on the Martha Brae River or the Rio Grande in Portland are another alternative to rafting at the Blue Lagoon, however both are more expensive and more commercialised.
+Rafting on the Martha Brae River and the Rio Grande in Portland are alternatives to rafting at the Blue Lagoon.
+However, both are more expensive and more commercialised.

-Sailing along calm waters surrounded by the abundant greenery is one of the Jamaica’s most popular attractions.
-The Martha Bae River, located approximately 3 miles from the town of Falmouth (only 1 hour from Ocho Rios), offers a smooth 3 mile long rafting experience on a 30 feet (9 m) bamboo raft.
+Sailing along calm waters surrounded by the abundant greenery is one of Jamaica’s most popular attractions.
+The Martha Bae River, located approximately 3 miles from the town of Falmouth (only 1 hour from Ocho Rios), offers a smooth 3-mile long rafting experience on a 30 feet (9 m) bamboo raft.
 The raft ride lasts approximately one hour.

 During the plantation era, farmers used the river for transporting sugar and other crops to the harbour.

-The pool below exotic Reach Falls has been featured in the Tom Cruise’s movie “Cocktail”.
+Besides, the pool below exotic Reach Falls has been featured in Tom Cruise’s movie “Cocktail”.